Chimoney/chimoney-community-projects/submissions/chiconnect-mobile-money-payout/README.md

-# Chiconnect mobile-money api payout
+# Chimoney API mobile-money payout
-A mini project to demonstrate integration of Chiconnect mobile money api payout using React framework.
+A mini project to demonstrate the integration of mobile money payout using the React framework.

 ## Desktop preview
 ![Desktop preview](/src/assets/desktop-preview.png)